 - Relocating database queue –

-Next step is changing the location or moving queue of database to other location.
+Next step is changing the location or moving the queue of the database to another location.
 To perform this, consider the steps.

 - Once again, open EdgeTransport.exe.config with Notepad.